- Betting Sites

 Alternatively, If you fancied Chennai Super Kings William Hill had the best odds at 5/1 in comparison to 9/2 from Netbet and Betfair.
 In this particular market William Hill were best price or joint best for 7 of the 9 teams.
 So, if you are going to have an IPL bet then William Hill should be your starting point.

 In terms of attendance, the IPL is the biggest cricket league in the world.
 Over 3.4 million fans attended IPL matches during the 2019 season.
 Next best was the Big Bash League (BBL) with 1.2 million attendees, while the Pakistan Super League (PSL) and T20 Blast attracted 950k fans.
-You can find out more about betting on all those leagues if you check out our guide to cricket betting.
+Our experts have provided everything you need to know about how betting on cricket online works, so you can find out more about the betting opportunities served up by all of the biggest and best cricket tournaments.

 |Year||Winners||Margin of Victory|